They Thought Marriage Would Be Easy

-Although Jamie and Kyle Soucie married with starry eyes, they failed to understand the odds against them: 60 percent of all second marriages don’t make it until “death do us part.”
-Many people enter into a second marriage without fully understanding their “baggage”—the problems that caused their first marriage to fail.
+Although Jamie and Kyle Soucie married with starry eyes, they were like many people entering a second marriage.
+They did not fully understand their "baggage"—the problems that caused their first marriage to fail.

 For example: Jamie and Kyle were both set in their ways when they married.
 Jamie had been a single mother for two years and was quite able to manage her daughter and her finances.
 Kyle had been a single parent for five years; he was used to making independent decisions.
 When he tried to lead his new family, Jamie felt like she didn’t have a voice if she didn’t get her way.
 She believed that a submissive wife was the equivalent of weakness.